by Dr. Lawrence Wilson

 It is well-known that meat-eaters tend to have more vitality, in general, and meat-eating populations tend to live longer, on average, for this reason, along with the reasons given above.

-This section of the article is designed to answer many questions that I am asked by people who are researching vegetarian diets.
+This section answers questions I am oftn asked by people who are researching vegetarian diets.